FAQ Becoming a Member

 12. When are annual membership dues payable?

-Membership dues are emailed to all members by the first week in September and are payable by the first business day in January of each year.
-If they are not paid in full by the first business day in January, you will be charged a $50 late fee.
-An additional $25 late fee will be assessed if dues are not paid by February 1st.
-If the license remains active and dues are not paid before February 1st , the licensee automatically becomes a non-member salesperson as described above.
+Membership dues are emailed to all members in September and are payable by the first business day in January of each year.
+If they are not paid in full by the first business day in January, you will be charged a $100 late fee.
+If dues are not paid by February 1st. your membership will be terminated.
+If terminated the member automatically becomes a non-member salesperson as described above.
 Payment by the Designated REALTOR® of associated salesperson fees are required and unappealable.

 14. How do I become an Affiliate member of Pen-Mar?